Last updated: [04/30/2021]

 - Are there restrictions on intercity or interstate travel?
 Yes

-- The Government of Ireland has placed the entire country on Level 5 of its Living with COVID-19 plan, through at least April 5, 2021.
+- The Government of Ireland has placed the entire country on Level 5 of its Living with COVID-19 plan.

-- The Government of Ireland is restricting travel within Ireland to within 5 kilometers of one’s home for the duration of the Level 5 lockdown, with limited exceptions for essential purposes.
+- The Government of Ireland is restricting travel to within one’s home county, or within 20 kilometers of one’s home if crossing between counties.

 - The Government of Ireland is also recommending that people wear masks outside where there is heavier foot traffic or crowds.

 - The full details of the restrictions are available here

 - Are U.S. citizens required to quarantine?
 Yes

 - The Government of Ireland requires all travelers (except if your journey originates in Northern Ireland) to quarantine for 14 days, with very limited exceptions.

 - Persons who travel from another country to Ireland, and arrive via Northern Ireland, must observe the mandatory quarantine regime.